regolith-linux/regolith-linux.github.io/content/en/download/_index.md

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fas fa-snowplow" title="Remove Regolith Desktop" %}}
-If you decide Regolith isn't what you're looking for, completely remove Regolith by logging in to the standard Ubuntu session and executing the following commands from a terminal:<pre class="text-left border rounded p-2">
+If you decide Regolith isn't what you're looking for, restore your previous GNOME settings and completely remove Regolith by logging in to the standard Ubuntu session and executing the following commands from a terminal:<pre class="text-left border rounded p-2">
 $ sudo add-apt-repository --remove ppa:regolith-linux/release
 $ sudo apt remove regolith-*
 $ sudo apt autoremove